Samic8/samdawson.dev-vue/blog/2018-05-07-questions.md

 From a call-stack within a breakpoint in the **on** callback, I could see that there were multiple calls from the "keyup" browser event.
 Opening the "event listeners" tab in the dev tools then revealed that there were multiple "keyup" event listeners being registered from the same location in our code.
 Now it was time to go digging into where the "keyup" listener was registered.

 ### What I found in the existing code
-For some events, we have special setup functions that is called when the first **on** callback is registered for a specific event key.
+For some events, we have special setup functions that are called when the first **on** callback is registered for a specific event key.
 ```js
 const eventSetups = {
     'task-shortcut-pressed': () => {